HealthCheckbox

 • Problem in putting tampons or other devices into the vagina.

-• Feeling of the vaginal tissue grinding against your clothes.
+• A feeling of the vaginal tissue grinding against your clothes.

 • Pain in the lower back, abdomen, or pelvic area.